cary-ilm/openexr/CONTRIBUTING.md

       main branch pointing to the next minor release, as described in Step #1.

-15. Build the website at https://readthedocs.org/projects/openexr.
+15. The website is built automatically when the PR is merged, but confirm the news section looks right https://openexr.com.

 16. If the release has resolved any OSS-Fuzz issues, update the associated pages at https://bugs.chromium.org/p/oss-fuzz with a